Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Related Work

 This approach, which focuses on the transmission of semantic information, is known as semantic communication~\cite{bib:semantic-commun-1,bib:semantic-commun-2,bib:semantic-commun-3}.
 Semantic communication aims to achieve end-to-end data transmission while maintaining the content at the semantic level rather than at the bit level.
 In other words, semantic communication is considered to be successful when original and received data are semantically the same, even if the received data have been changed from the original data at the bit level.

-~\cite{bib:t2i-coding} proposed an image transmission method that transmits only the image caption to further improve communication efficiency.
+\cite{bib:t2i-coding} proposed an image transmission method that transmits only the image caption to further improve communication efficiency.
 In this method, a transmitter generates a caption as descriptive information of the original image using an image captioning algorithm.
 Subsequently, the transmitter transmits only the generated caption, and the receiver reconstructs the image based on the received caption by using an image-generation model.
 As this method extracts only the descriptive information from the original image, it may incur a loss of some semantic information contained in the original image that is difficult to represent through the descriptive information.
 For example, it is difficult to represent the exact position and composition of a target object in an image using only descriptive information.
 Therefore, to reconstruct an image more clearly at the receiver, the transmitter must extract and transmit multi-modal semantic information from the original image.

-To address this issue, we previously proposed a novel image transmission method that uses multi-modal semantic information~\cite{bib:ccnc}.
+To address this issue, we previously proposed a concept of novel image transmission method that uses multi-modal semantic information~\cite{bib:ccnc}.
 In this method, a transmitter extracts descriptive, segmented, and color information from the original image as semantic features, and transmits only these features.
 After receiving these features, the receiver reconstructs the image using an image-generation model.
-By conveying diverse information, such as the composition and color of the original image, in addition to descriptive information, this method enables image transmission that can generate images that are more semantically similar to the original image compared with existing methods.
-However, ~\cite{bib:ccnc} included only subjective classification of the generated images as a preliminary study.
-Therefore, quantitative evaluations of the similarities between original and generated images are lacking.
+By conveying diverse information, such as the composition and color of the original image, in addition to descriptive information, this method enables image transmission that can generate images that are more semantically similar to the original image compared with a method using only single feature~\cite{bib:t2i-coding}. \cite{bib:ccnc} included only concept of the proposed method and subjective classification of the generated images as a preliminary study.
+In the proposed method, the receiver needs to evaluate the generated images based on some metrics to select an output result among the images.
+However, specific procedures and investigating evaluation metrics for these evaluation and result selection processes are not included in~\cite{bib:ccnc}.

 To evaluate the overall performance of image-compression algorithms, the peak signal-to-noise ratio (PSNR) is often employed as a metric to assess the visual similarity between two images.
 PSNR is defined as the ratio of the maximum power of a signal to the noise that degrades the image quality.
 Another metric, called the learned perceptual image patch similarity (LPIPS)~\cite{bib:lpips}, has been employed in existing semantic communication methods for image transmission~\cite{bib:t2i-coding}.
 LPIPS focuses on the distance in the latent space and compares the feature output of the convolution layers of a trained neural network model for image classification.